ticketfrei/ticketfrei/README.md

   - [x] implement trigger class in retootbot
   - [x] read config in retweetbot
 - [x] put shutdown contact in ticketfrei.cfg
-- [ ] document what you have to configure if you setup the bot in another city
+- [x] document what you have to configure if you setup the bot in another city
 - [ ] write a script to setup the bot easily. ask the admin for the necessary information
-- [ ] write a web interface, so we can host the bot for other cities - ppl don't have to know the command line
+- [ ] write a web interface, so we can host the bot for other cities - ppl don't have to know the command line or own a server